MarcosGrossi/Stacked-Difference-in-Differences-in-Python/README.md

 ## Dataset

-The dataset used is `PS2 data.csv` located in the data folder, which contains:
+The dataset used in this project is stored in a private repository due to size.
+The dataset is called `PS2 data.csv`, which contains:

 - `district_code`: District identifier
 - `grade`: Grade level (K–3)